-- Flat river valley flood meadow landscape. - The meandering course of the River Piddle and its associated ditches and banks. - Elevated river terraces and associated trees and scrub. - Open pastoral expansive landscape with some views up the valley. - The visually and physically intrusive transport corridors are major features. - A largely undeveloped landscape used for informal recreation. - A buffer between Wareham and Northport.
+- Flat river valley flood meadow landscape. - The meandering course of the River Piddle and its associated ditches and banks. - Flevated river terraces and associated trees and scrub. - Open pastoral expansive landscape with some views up the valley. - The visually and physically intrusive transport corridors are major features. - A largely undeveloped landscape used for informal recreation.